winitzki/scall/tutorial/programming_dhall.md

 ### Instances and evidence values

-Let us now clarify the terminology used with typeclasses, beginning with a definition that is sufficient for the purposes of this book:
+Let us first clarify the terminology used with typeclasses, beginning with a definition that is sufficient for the purposes of this book:

 ###### Definition